+(a) DISCLOSURE OF INCORRECT INFORMATION.-Section 592 of the Tariff Act of 1930 (19 U.S.C.
+1592) is amended-

+(1) in subsection (c)-

+(A) by redesignating paragraph (12) as paragraph (13);

+(B) by inserting after paragraph (11) the following

+new paragraph:

-- (a) Disclosure of Incorrect Information.-Section 592 of the Tariff Act of 1930 (19 U.S.C.
-1592) is amended- - (1) in subsection (c)- - (A) by redesignating paragraph (10) as paragraph (11); - (B) by inserting after paragraph (9) the following new paragraph: - (10) Prior disclosure regarding claims under the UNITED STATES-PERU TRADE PROMOTION AGREEMENT.-An importer shall not be subject to penalties under subsection (a) for making an incorrect claim that a good qualifies as an originating good under section 203 of the United States-Peru Trade Promotion Agreement Implementation Act if the importer, in accordance with regulations issued by the Secretary of the Treasury, promptly and voluntarily makes a corrected declaration and pays any duties owing with respect to that good."; and - (2) by adding at the end the following new subsection: "(i) False Certifications of Origin Under the United STATES-PERU TRADE PROMOTION AGREEMENT. - "(1) IN GENERAL.-Subject to paragraph (2), it is unlawful for any person to certify falsely, by fraud, gross negligence, or negligence, in a PTPA certification of origin (as defined in section 508(h)(1)(B) of this Act) that a good exported from the United States qualifies as an originating good under the rules of origin provided for in section 203 of the United States-Peru Trade Promotion Agreement Implementation Act.
-The Applicability.
+"(12) Prior disclosure regarding claims under the UNITED STATES-COLOMBIA TRADE PROMOTION AGREEMENT.-An importer shall not be subject to penalties under subsection (a) for making an incorrect claim that a good qualifies as an originating good under section 203 of the United States-Colombia Trade Promotion Agreement Implementation Act if the importer, in accordance with regulations issued by the Secretary of the Treasury, promptly and voluntarily makes a corrected declaration and pays any duties owing with respect to that good."; and

+(2) by adding at the end the following new subsection: "(k) False Certifications of Origin Under the United

-procedures and penalties of this section that apply to a violation of subsection (a) also apply to a violation of this subsection.
+STATES-COLOMBIA TRADE PROMOTION AGREEMENT.- "(1) IN GENERAL.-Subject to paragraph (2), it is unlawful for any person to certify falsely, by fraud, gross negligence, or negligence, in a CTPA certification of origin (as defined in section 508 of this Act) that a good exported from the United States qualifies as an originating good under the rules of origin provided for in section 203 of the United States-Colombia Trade Promotion Agreement Implementation Act.
+The procedures and penalties of this section that apply to a violation of subsection (a) also apply to a violation of this subsection.

+Applicability.

+Regulations.

-"(2) PROMPT AND VOLUNTARY DISCLOSURE OF INCORRECT INFORMATION.-No penalty shall be imposed under this subsection if, promptly after an exporter or producer that issued a PTPA certification of origin has reason to believe that such certification contains or is based on incorrect information, the exporter or producer voluntarily provides written notice of such incorrect information to every person to whom the certification was issued.
+"(2) Prompt and voluntary disclosure of incorrect INFORMATION.-No penalty shall be imposed under this subsection if, promptly after an exporter or producer that issued a CTPA certification of origin has reason to believe that such certification contains or is based on incorrect information, the exporter or producer voluntarily provides written notice of such incorrect information to every person to whom the certification was issued.

-"(3) Exception.-A person shall not be considered to have
+"(3) EXCEPTION.-A person shall not be considered to have